Ari-o12code/Altschool-cloud-engineering-capstone-project/README.md

     ![terraform init](images/helm-install-prometheus.jpg)

-    -Both prometheus and grafana can be added to the configurations of the ingress.yaml file and hosted on aws route53.
+    * Both prometheus and grafana can be added to the configurations of the ingress.yaml file and hosted on aws route53.

-    -They can then be accessed as shown below;
+    * They can then be accessed as shown below;

     -Prometheus: